marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/bitsize.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: BIT_SIZE, bits, number of, size of a variable, in bits

 .. _bit_size:

-.. index:: BIT_SIZE

-.. index:: bits, number of

-.. index:: size of a variable, in bits

 BIT_SIZE --- Bit size inquiry function
 **************************************